Weakly Supervised Disentangled Generative Causal Representation Learning: Problem setting

-This proposition directly suggests that minimizing (\ref{eq:obj_gen}) favors the solution $(E',G')$ over one with a disentangled encoder $E^*$.
+This proposition directly suggests that minimizing (\ref{eq:obj}) favors an entangled solution $(E',G')$ over the one with a disentangled encoder $E^*$.
 Thus, with an independent prior we have no way to identify the disentangled solution with $\lambda$ that is not large enough.
-However, in real applications it is impossible to estimate the threshold, and too large $\lambda$ makes it difficult to learn the BGM.
-In the following section we propose a solution to this problem.
+However, in real applications, it is impossible to estimate the threshold, and too large $\lambda$ makes it difficult to learn the BGM.
+After our work was submitted, we were brought attention to a theoretical result in \citet{trauble2021disentangled} that is similar to our Proposition~\ref{prop}.
+A discussion on the two independently proposed results is given in Appendix~\ref{app:prof_prop} after the proof.
+In the following section, we propose a solution to this problem.